kordless/utter-va/README.md

 ## Welcome to Utter.io and StackMonkey!
+Hello and welcome.
+I'm @kordless on HackerNews, Twitter, Gmail, and just about everything else.
+I spent a bit of extra time writing up as much as I could here so you can quickly digest it now, while at work, and then maybe you'll come play with it later, in your spare time.
+I'm work on this 100% of my working hours now and would love to hear from anyone who is interested in helping out with it: I currently need more people running compute rigs.

 Utter.io is like AirBnb for excess compute: The utter.io project provides fast location and provisioning of compute resources within a cooperative set of systems managed by [OpenStack](http://openstack.org/) operators.
 Resource accounting inside the network is settled with Bitcoin and purchases of compute instances can be made by users without an account.
 Additionally, groups of operators can form adhoc hybrid clouds, allowing fast scaling and sharing of excess compute resources between trusted entities.
+If you are familiar with cloud terminology/slang, it's may be one possible solution to the challenges of cloud federation.

+In many ways, crypto currency technologies can bring a new knob to the existing cloud offerings: **compute**, **storage**, **network** and now **trust**.

-The future of commodity compute can been seen by visiting the [StackMonkey compute pool](https://www.stackmonkey.com/).
-StackMonkey is intended to be the Wild West of Utter.io compute pools and is intended for use by hackers, crackers, devs, and do-it-yourselfers.
-This is where it all starts.
+This peek into the future of commodity compute can be seen by visiting the [StackMonkey compute pool](https://www.stackmonkey.com/).
+StackMonkey is a demonstrative cooperative intended to be the Wild West of compute pools (given it's the first one) and is intended for use by hackers, crackers, security researchers, devs, do-it-yourselfers, and the communities they form around it.

 ### Project Components
 A set of three Open Source repositories provide the project's functionality: [utter-va](https://github.com/StackMonkey/utter-va), [utter-pool](https://github.com/StackMonkey/utter-pool) and [utter-exchange](https://github.com/StackMonkey/utter-exchange).
 The utter-va virtual appliance provided by this repository builds an instance which runs on top of an OpenStack cluster.
-The appliance controls the OpenStack cluster's capabilities, advertises other instances for sale on a central pool controller running utter-pool and launches instances when payments are observed on the the [Bitcoin Blockchain](https://en.bitcoin.it/wiki/Block_chain) through callbacks made by [Coinbase](https://coinbase.com/).
+The appliance controls the OpenStack cluster's capabilities, advertises other instances for sale on a central pool controller running utter-pool and launches instances when payments are observed on the [Bitcoin Blockchain](https://en.bitcoin.it/wiki/Block_chain) through callbacks made by [Coinbase](https://coinbase.com/).

-The first compute pool is hosted on [AppEngine](https://appspot.com) and runs at [StackMonkey](https://www.stackmonkey.com).
+The first compute pool is hosted on [AppEngine](https://appspot.com) and runs the [StackMonkey pool](https://www.stackmonkey.com).
 The expected beta launch date of the StackMonkey pool is no later than **July 31, 2014**.
 After launch, individuals will be able to purchase instances for Bitcoin from the site.
-Please note you will need an account on StackMonkey if you want to sell instances.
+Please note you will need [register an account](https://www.stackmonkey.com/login/) on StackMonkey if you want to sell instances, but buying them doesn't require one.

 The utter-exchange component will be completed at a later date.
 The exchange will serve as a clearing house for compute put up for sale on the various pool controllers.
 The exchange will operate as a [DAC](https://en.bitcoin.it/wiki/Distributed_Autonomous_Community_/_Decentralized_Application) once the technologies required to create it have been completed.
 You can expect a crypto currency to be launched for the project.
 Both the currency and compute assets managed by the network will be connected to the crypto markets.

 ### Requirements
 The virtual appliance requires a running OpenStack cluster.
 If you don't have an OpenStack cluster already running, fear not!
 You may follow the instructions for [Installing OpenStack in 10 Minutes](http://www.stackgeek.com/guides/gettingstarted.html) on the [StackGeek website](http://stackgeek.com/).
+The guy wears a cowboy hat in the video.

 Once you have OpenStack installed, you'll need to create or have the following service accounts available: